Bristol Temple Meads railway station: 1870s expansion

 The main entrance to the station built in the 1870s between the terminal and through platforms.
 The tower was topped by a spire until World War II.

 The additional railway routes put the two short 140 yd platforms of Brunel's terminus under pressure and a scheme was developed to extend the station.
-An enabling Act of Parliament for a new Bristol Joint Station was passed in 1865, and between 1871 and 1878 the station was extensively rebuilt by a committee formed of the three principal railway companies that used the station.
+An enabling act of Parliament for a new Bristol Joint Station, the Bristol Joint Station Act 1865 (28 & 29 Vict. c. xcviii) was passed, and between 1871 and 1878 the station was extensively rebuilt by a committee formed of the three principal railway companies that used the station.
 Brunel's platforms were extended by 212 yd towards London, and a new three-platform through station was built on the site of the express platform, while the B&ER station was closed and the site used for a new carriage shed.
 From the 1960s, the work was usually attributed to Brunel's former associate Matthew Digby Wyatt, but in 2020 it was established to be by Bristol architect Henry Lloyd under the superintendence of Francis Fox, the engineer of the B&ER.
 The curved wrought-iron train shed over the new through platforms was 500 ft long on the platform wall.
 The goods depot was rebuilt, with the inconvenient wagon hoists replaced by a steep incline from the east end of Temple Meads, which meant that the sidings in the goods shed were at right angles to their original alignment; and the barge dock was filled in.

 Trains on the Bristol and South Wales Union and the Midland routes operated from the terminal platforms, while the GWR used the new through platforms.
-The capital costs of the new work were split 4/14 GWR/B&ER and 10/14 MR, and operating costs were split GWR 3/8, MR 3/8 and B&ER 2/8.
-Hence, when the GWR absorbed the B&ER in 1876 the split became GWR 5/8 and MR (later LMS) 3/8, until nationalisation on 1 January 1948.
+The capital costs of the new work were split 4/14th GWR/B&ER and 10/14th MR, and operating costs were split GWR 3/8th, MR 3/8th and B&ER 2/8th.
+Hence, when the GWR absorbed the B&ER in 1876 the split became GWR 5/8th and MR (later LMS) 3/8th, until nationalisation on 1 January 1948.